White House expects North Korea summit to happen despite Pyongyang's silence

 “I feel they’re approaching this matter with caution and they need time to organise their stance.”

-Tillerson said several steps would be necessary to agree the location and scope of the talks.
+Tillerson said several steps would be necessary to agree on the location and scope of the talks, adding later that a“neutral” site would be needed.

 “It’s very early stages.
 We’ve not heard anything directly back from North Korea but we expect to hear something directly from them,” he said during a visit to Nigeria.